DannyDannyDanny/mulbo/README.md

 # Mulbo
 Mulbo - audio experiments

+## This sound is not real
+A page like [this person does not exist](https://thispersondoesnotexist.com), except it generates new sounds.

 ## Audio Library
 Library organizer that manages a file structure with your audio data.
 1. Put all your music on your server and free up space on your local machine